ibouakl/gwt-mvp/README.md

-Demo coming soon to show you how to use this gwt module into a gwt application:
+Demo coming soon to show you how to use this gwt project into a gwt application:

-To use this gwt module into a GWT application:
+To use this gwt project  into a GWT application:

 	1- Add the following dependency to the POM: